 I want to know why character counts in terms of not getting into the Hall of Fame but it clearly doesn’t count when taking a potential borderline guy like Murphy and it pushing him over the top?
 If I objectively looked at Murphy’s career numbers, I might say that he’s extremely close to being a Hall of Famer but he possibly needed one more really good season.
 However, if character, integrity, and sportsmanship are supposedly so important, then it should push Murphy over the top in terms of his admittance to the Baseball Hall of Fame with no questions asked.

 This seems like a double standard with respect to character which, to me, questions the integrity and intellectual capacity of the very people who voted for the Hall of Fame if they are supposedly following all of the criteria for admittance.
-I only hope the Veterans Committee critically thinks more than the writers did.
+I only hope those voting this year critically think about this more than the writers originally did.